adi-g15/VaccineAvailabilityNotifier/README.md

 2. Free vaccine - Just change IS\_FREE to false, if you also want to look for paid vaccines.
 By default it looks for free vaccines

+3. Use weekly API instead of daily for 7 days, this ensures your IP doesn't get blocked : ), and you can request more times (also it will help keep the COWIN servers more responsive :D )

-3. NOT using node's cronjob and pm2.
+4. NOT using node's cronjob and pm2.
 Since the API is severly limited now.
    You may run it manually, since it gives result for many days at a time Personally, I setup a cron-job on Linux, to run it daily.

-4. Minor dependency change - Removed axios (Replaced with node-fetch), moment, pm2, cronjob, node-cron dependencies
+5. Minor dependency change - Removed axios (Replaced with node-fetch), moment, pm2, cronjob, node-cron dependencies